Unveiling the Benefits of Frankincense

 Energetics: Calming, grounding, comforting

-Traditional use: Frankincense resin is traditionally used for a variety of cultural and religious practices, as well as in traditional medicine.
-It has been used for perfume and personal care products since ancient Egyptian times, and was a prized ingredient in many incense and perfume formulas found on temple walls and papyrus scrolls.
+Traditional use: Frankincense resin is traditionally used for various cultural and religious practices and in traditional medicine.
+It has been used for perfume and personal care products since ancient Egyptian times and was a prized ingredient in many incense and perfume formulas found on temple walls and papyrus scrolls.

 Some general essential oil safety rules:

-• Seek medical advice or advise from a qualified aromatherapist if you are on prescribed medication or suffer form any long term illness.
+Seek medical advice or advice from a qualified aromatherapist if you are on prescribed medication or suffer from any long-term illness.

 REFERENCE